ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-abstractions.md

 ## Mixing IO and creating objects or making calculations

 Input and output (IO) operations are tricky because they depend on the state of the system - the input file(s) contents - and change the state of the system - creating new file(s).
-They need to be handle with care and, indeed, some pure functional languages like [Haskell] consider them *dirty* operations because of that.
+They need to be handled with care and, indeed, some pure functional languages like [Haskell] consider them *dirty* operations because of that.

 The general rule is that IO operations should happen within their own functions or methods, and and just pass their contents around.
-This is just direct conclusion of the [Separation of concerns](#separation-of-concerns) principle described above, as applied to IO operations.
+This is a direct conclusion of the [Separation of concerns](#separation-of-concerns) principle described above, as applied to IO operations.

-For example, objects that do need files to be created are hard to create and re-create, especially during testing.
+For example, objects that need files to be created are hard to create and re-create, especially during testing.
 Make the *contents* of the file an input for the object creation function, instead of the filename or file object.
 You might want to use factory methods to support this approach.